ToniWonKanobi/theoveranalyzed.net/posts/2015/5/15/facebooks-instant-articles.md

 [^foo]: [Fools][youtube]
 [^lo]: Looking in your direction, [broken bird social network][twit]
 [^as]: Betaworks, the guys who [bought Instapaper][theverge 3] from Marco Arment, just updated the app to have true background updating.
 So if I'm in a so-so cellular connection area, and I don't want to wait for Tweetbot's third-party browser to load the page, I'll just save to Instapaper and let the app do its thing in the background.
-[^sd]: Lots of fixed-content sidebars -- and sidebars in general -- were gone.
+[^sd]: Lots of fixed-content sidebars---and sidebars in general---were gone.
 More and more, all content was shifted to a single centered column on the webpage.
 This, even when the average desktop display had *plenty* of horizontal space to render sidebars nicely.

 	The reason?
 Sidebars don't often translate well to mobile devices.
 It made more sense for web designers to keep a single, centered column design for both desktop *and* mobile device views.
 Less code to maintain, etc.
 [^ra]: Truth be told, I have been forced to reactivate my profile from time to time: